| Ko

 Spring Boot Development Best Practices

-History and Background of Layered Architecture Layered Architecture is a design pattern established in 1990s enterprise application development to realize the Separation of Concerns principle.
-It was systematized in Martin Fowler’s “Patterns of Enterprise Application Architecture” (2002).
-The traditional 3-layer architecture consists of Presentation Layer, Business Logic Layer, and Data Access Layer.
-Spring Framework has made this structure easily implementable through @Controller, @Service, and @Repository annotations, becoming the de facto standard for Java enterprise development. ...
+History and Background of Layered Architecture Layered architecture is a design pattern that emerged in 1990s enterprise application development to support the principle of separation of concerns.
+It was later systematized in Martin Fowler’s “Patterns of Enterprise Application Architecture” (2002).
+The traditional three-layer architecture consists of the presentation layer, business logic layer, and data access layer.
+Spring Framework made this structure easy to implement through @Controller, @Service, and @Repository annotations, and it became the de facto standard for Java enterprise development. ...

 History and Origins of ERD An Entity Relationship Diagram (ERD) is a visual representation of database structure.
 It shows relationships between database tables and helps make database design and structure easy to understand.
 Entity-Relationship modeling was developed for database design by Peter Chen and published in a 1976 paper.
 While serving as an assistant professor at MIT’s Sloan School of Management, he published a groundbreaking paper titled “The Entity-Relationship Model: Toward a Unified View of Data.”
 The paper was published in ACM’s Transactions on Database Systems and remains relevant today. ...